leoncik/tRPC-Social_App/README.md

 #### Commits

 A commit linter [commitlint](https://commitlint.js.org/#/) has been set up to enforce an homogenous commit structure on the repository.
-The structure complies to the [conventionnal commits](https://www.conventionalcommits.org/en/v1.0.0/) convention.
+The structure complies to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention.
 Furthermore, we require you to add a reference to the issue/ticket that you are working on.
 For example, a good commit message should looks like this:

 ```
 feat(client): add an email validator (#53)